joroscha/ismproject/README.md

-•	Production Code: data cleaning and probabilities predictions with the selected Random Forest and SVM models.
+•	Production Code: data cleaning and probabilities' predictions with the selected Random Forest and SVM models.

     o	Input:
         	txt pipe delimited file.
 Each row of the input data constitutes information regarding a customer and his/her behavior.